 Repairing or replacing the valve (via traditional open-heart surgery) eliminates regurgitation or reduces it enough to make the symptoms tolerable and prevent damage to the heart.
 When possible, repairing the valve with a ring is preferable to replacing it because a repaired valve usually functions better than a mechanical or bioprosthetic valve and the person does not require lifetime anticoagulation therapy.
 Percutaneous mitral valve repair (PMVR) is not as effective as the traditional repair or replacement.
 PMVR is recommended only for patients with severe mitral regurgitation who are too frail for open-heart surgery.

-Prosthetic heart valves are susceptible to serious infection by bacteria (infective endocarditis).
-People with an artificial valve should take antibiotics before surgical, dental, or medical procedures (see Table: Which Procedures Require Preventive Antibiotics Examples of Procedures That Require Preventive Antibiotics in the United States* Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
+Prosthetic heart valves are susceptible to serious infection (infective endocarditis).
+People with an artificial valve should take antibiotics before surgical, dental, or medical procedures (see Table: Examples of Procedures That Require Preventive Antibiotics Examples of Procedures That Require Preventive Antibiotics in the United States* Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more ) to reduce the risk of an infection on a valve, even though this risk is small.
 Atrial fibrillation Atrial Fibrillation and Atrial Flutter Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria (upper chambers of the heart) contract very rapidly, with some of the electrical impulses... read more , if present, may require treatment, including use of anticoagulants to prevent clots.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.